 IP Geolocation Databases vs Web API Services

-If you have not worked much with external services like these you might be asking, what is the advantage of an API vs an IP geolocation database, like GeoIP2 by MaxMind for example.
+If you have not worked much with external services like these you might be asking, what is the advantage of an API for example our Geo Location API service vs an IP geolocation database, like GeoIP2 by MaxMind for example.
 The advantages in using an API hosted by a third party provider would be that you don’t have to be in charge of making sure your data is available to your application.

 For example, if you have multiple versions of your application across different platforms, you might prefer an API instead of a database because making the database available to each application version will require either maintaining separate versions of the same database or creating the API yourself.